JoLawsonTancred/MScFinalProject/README.md

 <img width="853" alt="Screenshot 2022-03-28 at 15 24 20" src="https://user-images.githubusercontent.com/8386425/160419686-e43e5e17-5783-4971-801a-3f8d90760f0d.png">

 After studying various state-of-the-art methods, I experimented with and implemented the algorithms A2C, PPO and TRPO using Stable Baselines.
 Reinforcement learning suffers from sample inefficiency, so I increased my training budget to allow adequate time for the algorithm to converge.
-Here is an example of how the mean reward increased over 25,000 timesteps while training the A2C alogirthm with the default MLP policy network (gamma=0).
+Here is an example of how the mean reward increased over 25,000 timesteps while training the A2C alogirthm with the default MLP policy network with 2 hidden layers of 64 (gamma=0).

 <img width="967" alt="Screenshot 2022-03-28 at 15 32 20" src="https://user-images.githubusercontent.com/8386425/160421464-9dceb61c-02c5-4f37-8606-be588895cc71.png">